How do I renew a Let's Encrypt SSL certificate in a Bitnami stack hosted on a Lightsail instance?

 sudo grep -irl "$(openssl s_client -verify_quiet -showcerts -connect DOMAIN:443 2>/dev/null | sed -n '/BEGIN/,/END/{p;/END/q}' | head -n 3 | tail -n 2)" /opt/bitnami/letsencrypt /etc/letsencrypt

-2. If the certificate file is inside the sub directories of /opt/bitnami/letsencrypt, then the certificate was probably installed using bncert-tool or Lego client.
+If the certificate file is inside the sub directories of /opt/bitnami/letsencrypt, then the certificate was probably installed with bncert-tool or Lego client.
 To verify this, run the following command:

 sudo /opt/bitnami/letsencrypt/lego --path /opt/bitnami/letsencrypt list

-If the output of the command in step 1 matches the certificate path provided by the preceding command, then your certificate was installed using bncert-tool or Lego.
+If the output of the command in step 1 matches the certificate path provided by the second command, then your certificate was installed with bncert-tool or Lego.

-If the certificate file is inside the sub directories of /etc/letsencrypt, then the certificate was probably installed using Certbot.
+If the certificate file is inside the sub directories of /etc/letsencrypt, then the certificate was probably installed with Certbot.
 To verify this, run the following command:

 sudo certbot certificates

-If the output of the command in step 1 matches the certificate path provided by the preceding command (if any), then your certificate was installed using Certbot.
+If the output of the command in step 1 matches the certificate path provided by the certbot command, then your certificate was installed with Certbot.

-Renew a Let's Encrypt certificate installed using bncert-tool or Lego tool
+Renew a Let's Encrypt certificate installed with bncert-tool or Lego tool

 Run the following commands: